 Next, the more net worth you have, the less insurance you need.
 This means that before you start thinking about life insurance, know what your net worth is.
 This is an important number for figuring out how much net worth you’re going to need.

-Then, multiply your calculated “salary years” by your current salary (or reasonably expected salary in a few years) to see how much net worth you should leave behind.
-Let’s say I make $50,000 a year; times thirty two, that means I need to leave behind $1.6 million.
+Then, multiply your calculated “salary years” by your current salary (or reasonably expected salary in a few years) to see how much total worth you should leave behind.
+Let’s say I make $50,000 a year; multiplied by 32, that means I need to leave behind $1.6 million.
 Ouch.
 That’s a lot.

 However, one should subtract from that their net worth.
 I would make a little dent in that number, but not a big one, leaving me with still quite a sizeable policy.
 If I went with a lower multiplier (say, my friend’s recommended 6), I could reduce the policy quite a bit.

-Once you have your magic number, get a relatively short term policy for that amount, usually long enough for your children to have left the nest.
-For my example here, that means I would get a twenty year term life insurance policy for $1 to $1.5 million.
+Once you have your magic number, get a relatively short term life insurance policy for that amount, usually long enough to last until your children have left the nest.
+For my example here, that means I would get a 20-year term life insurance policy for $1 to $1.5 million.
 The premiums on that would be $600 to $800 a year, or $50 to $65 a month.
-He suggests doing this so that one can potentially get a better rate with a twenty year policy instead of a ten year one, but that policies that extend past the children leaving the nest are a fool’s game.
+He suggests doing this so that one can potentially get a better rate with a 20-year policy instead of a 10-year one, but notes that policies that extend beyond when children leave the nest are a fool’s game.